mmichlin66/mmichlin66.github.io/mimcss/mimcss-guide-activation-strategies.md

 export let commonStyles = css.$activate( CommonStyles);
 ```

-The style definition class does not even have to be exported - we only export the activated stylesheet object.
 The rules are activated as soon as the code is loaded.
 This is similar in behavior to loading CSS files using the `<link>` element in HTML - the rules are loaded and activated by the browser at the application start up.

 This approach is suitable for the shared styles that are used throughout the application.
 These can include definitions of custom CSS properties with application-wide defaults and most common layout and styling rules.
-Although the stylesheet can be deactivated it is usually not needed.
+Although the stylesheet can be deactivated, this is usually not needed.

 ## Explicit Activation
-In this approach, the style definition classes are exported but the `$activate` function is called only at certain points in the application - usually when the user navigates to a relevant part of the application.
+In this approach, the `$activate` function is called only at certain points in the application - usually when the user navigates to a relevant part of the application.
 Depending on the application needs styles can be deactivated when navigating to the part of the application that doesn't need them.

 Imagine an application that allows users to enter data into forms and also see reports and charts.
 It is conceivable that styles for input controls would be rather different from the styles needed to format tables and from the styles needed for charts.